Ryan-AW/integer_lattice_partitioning_algorithm/README.md

 # integer-lattice-partitioning-algorithm
-Tessellate a grid by stretching squares when isn't divisible
+Tessellate a grid by stretching squares when it isn't divisible